alibardide-dev/alibardide-dev/README.md

 ### Hello There!

-I'm a computer engineering student, and Android Developer.
+I'm a computer science student, and Android Developer.
 Looking for fun stuff to build and challenge my abilities in messing them up.

 https://ali-bardide.vercel.app